 There are many good books about race and Christianity in the United States.
 Some people can be intimated by academic books with all their footnotes and details.
 You shouldn’t be.
 Historians (particularly religious historians) tend to be clear writers.
 Don’t get bogged down in the details–read for the big picture (unless you really like all the details and then, sure, attend to each one!).

-Below are some recommendations for books in the field.
+Below are some recommendations for books in the field that I think are accessible for general readers.
 If you are new to the topic, I would suggest starting with the historical overviews and the theological and modern reflections.
 You can also look at the sources I relied upon for each episode if you are interested in pursuing specific topics in greater depth.

 Blum, Edward J. and Paul Harvey.
 The Color of Christ: The Son of God and the Saga of Race in America.
 Chapel Hill, NC: University of North Carolina Press, 2014.